 The group meets twice a year to share information through technical presentations, reviews of technical documents, and breakout and roundtable discussions.
 Recent meetings have covered such topics as pavement life-cycle assessment and pavement-vehicle interaction.

 According to Leif Wathne, executive vice president of the American Concrete Pavement Association and a member of the working group, “The Sustainable Pavements Program has been exceedingly fruitful in bringing together stakeholders and engaging in meaningful dialogue on all issues related to pavement sustainability.”

 Defining the Playing Field

 To provide best practices and hands-on guidance, FHWA has produced a variety of reference materials and training opportunities.
 The program’s hallmark deliverable is Towards Sustainable Pavement Systems: A Reference Document (FHWA-HIF-15-002).
 The document provides an overview of key concepts and advice on how to make paving practices more sustainable.
 For example, it encourages agencies to consider the entire life cycle, from mining the materials and transporting them to the site through the design, construction, use phases, and end of the pavement’s life.
-It also advises agencies to recognize that there is no one-size-fits-all approach to pavement sustainability; to embrace tradeoffs between economic, environmental, and societal factors; and to aspire to improve sustainability from project to project over the long term.
+It also advises agencies to recognize that there is no one-size-fits-all approach to pavement sustainability; to embrace tradeoffs between economic, environmental regulation compliance, and societal factors; and to aspire to improve sustainability from project to project over the long term.

 The Sustainable Pavements Program also developed a framework for assessing the life-cycle environmental impacts of pavement systems.
 The Pavement Life Cycle Assessment Framework (FHWA-HIF-16-014) is an important first step in the implementation and adoption of life-cycle assessment principles.
 Highway agencies and pavement and materials professionals are using this document to help guide the development of life-cycle assessment tools.